 What about households that haven’t signed compensation agreements?

-For the Tilenga project, a ll the PAPs who had not yet signed compensation agreements were subject to the Court Application.
+As a reminder, for the Tilenga project, all the PAPs who had not yet signed compensation agreements were subject to the Court Application.
 42 PAPs owning/claiming ownership rights in 32 land parcels, i.e. 0.8% of all PAPs concerned were affected by the court application.
-Among the 32 land parcels in litigation, 17 presented asset valuation grievances, 18 have land ownership disputes amongst themselves (and the Project could not determine the rightful party to receive payment) and 7 are absent/unreachable.
+Among the 32 land parcels in litigation, 17 presented asset valuation grievances, 18 had land ownership disputes amongst themselves (and the Project could not determine the rightful party to receive payment) and 7 were absent/unreachable.

 Several meetings were organized to reach an agreement.
 Faced with the impasse resulting from the refusals, the matter was taken to court by the Ugandan government represented by the Attorney General following a request from the Ministry of Energy and Mineral Development.